The Translation Company Group - Dallas Office

 - 46 stations – This is the biggest light rail network in the United States

-- 6,500 miles of bus routes that are linked to the railway network
+- 6,500 miles of bus routes are linked to the railway network

 - Over 100,000 growth of city population since 2010

 - 1.30 million residents in the city

-- 9 corporate headquarters that are listed in Fortune 500
+- Nine corporate headquarters that are listed in Fortune 500

 Cost of Living

-The cost of living in Dallas's city is reasonable compared to the West and East Coasts.
+The cost of living in Dallas is reasonable compared to the West and East Coasts.
 The city does not charge any personal or corporate income tax.
 However, there is a sales tax of 6.25%, save for prescription drugs and food.

 Cultural and Recreation Attractions

 There are a lot of cultural and leisure attractions in Dallas.
 Every day there are over 100 live performances across the city.
 The Dallas Arts District is spread across 60 acres of land and is one of the nation's biggest downtown arts districts.
 The city of Dallas has everything in terms of recreation, ranging from amusement parks, 50,000 acres of parks, and professional sports to a zoo, numerous museums, an aquarium, etc.

 In a recent report, Texas was ranked as the number one state in the United States for small businesses, wherein Dallas was awarded an A+ grade.
 This was reported by Thumbtack, which is an online project service.
 The report was amassed based on 12 chief areas, including tax, zoning, licensing, and setting up a new business.

 Moreover, the city has a talented workforce of over 800,000 and a history of private and public partnerships.
 Some cities in North Dallas, such as Frisco and Plano, have been growing even more than the state average.